Big Trouble

 • Reviews: 4

 Big Trouble is a slapstick thriller that takes place in the vibrant and eccentric setting of Florida.
-The story revolves around a cast of oddball characters, including a homeless man who has made his home in a tree, a student engaged in a deadly game of Killer with a squirt gun, and a couple of real killers.
-The plot thickens with the introduction of a terrorist carrying a nuclear bomb in a suitcase, adding a layer of high-stakes tension to the comedic chaos. /n/n The novel is a wild ride through the absurdities of life, blending humor and suspense in a way that keeps readers on the edge of their seats.
-The author's sharp wit and imaginative storytelling make Big Trouble a standout in the thriller genre, offering a unique and entertaining reading experience.
+The story revolves around a cast of oddball characters, including a homeless man who has made his home in a tree, a student engaged in a dangerous game called Killer with a squirt gun, and a couple of real killers.
+The plot thickens with the introduction of a terrorist carrying a nuclear bomb in a suitcase, adding a layer of high-stakes tension to the comedic chaos.
+The novel is a wild ride through the absurdities of life, blending humor and suspense in a way that keeps readers on the edge of their seats.
+The author's wit and creativity shine through in the depiction of these larger-than-life characters and their outrageous antics.
+Big Trouble is a perfect blend of comedy and thriller elements, making it a unique and entertaining read.

 Reviews